tc39/proposal-smart-pipelines/readme.md

 <tr>
 <td>

-A pipeline is made of an **input** expression, followed by a chain of postfix expressions called **pipeline stages**.
+A pipeline is made of a **head** expression, followed by a chain of postfix expressions called **pipeline stages**.
 Each stage has its own **inner lexical scope**, within which a special topic reference `#` is defined.
 This `#` is a reference to the **[lexical topic][]** of the pipeline (`#` itself is called a